cilium/cilium/README.md

 ## Features Overview

- * **Security Policies:** Enforcement of security policies at application and networking layer.
-Application level policies include filtering of HTTP protocol properties such as method, path, and headers.
-Networking policies include container/pod/service interconnectivity rules as well as restriction to particular port ranges.
+ * **Security Policies:** Enforcement of security policies at application (L7) and networking (L3-L4) layer.
+Application level policies include filtering of HTTP protocol properties such as method, path, host, and headers.
+   Networking policies include container/pod/service interconnectivity rules based on labels, restriction of traffic to certain CIDR and/or port ranges for both ingress and egress.
- * **Networking:** Single flat Layer 3 network which can span multiple clusters if needed.
-Support for native routing of container/pod/service IPs via the regular Linux routing layer or automatic creation of an overlay network with the means of encapsulation protocols (VXLAN/Geneve/GRE).
-No dependency on key/value store or external control plane.
+ * **Networking:** A simple flat Layer 3 network with the ability to span multiple clusters connects all application containers and services.
+Simple IP allocation using host scope allocators (dedicated /24 per cluster node for IPv4, dedicated /112 per cluster node for IPv6).
+Choice of either integrating with Linux routing to run a routing daemon or to create an overlay network using encapsulation (VXLAN/Geneve).
- * **Load balancing:** Distributed load balancing for both inter service as well external traffic with direct server return (DSR) capability.
-It implements the Kubernetes Ingress and Service specification.
+ * **Load balancing:** Distributed load balancing for east-west traffic from application container to application container, e.g. implementation of Kubenretes services.
+North-south traffic to load balance external traffic, e.g. implementation of Kubernetes ingress.
+All load-balancing performed with direct server return (DSR) by default for improved performance.
- * **Troubleshooting:** Built-in troubleshooting tools with full context visibility. tcpdump-free troubleshooting guaranteed (tm).
+ * **Troubleshooting:** Built-in troubleshooting tools providing an alternative to traditional tcpdump troubleshooting techniques.
  * **Integrations:**
-    * Network plugins: CNI, libnetwork
+    * Network plugin integrations: [CNI][cni], [libnetwork][libnetwork]
-    * Container runtime events: containerd
+    * Container runtime events: [containerd][containerd]
-    * Kubernetes: pod labels, Ingress, Service, NetworkPolicy
+    * Kubernetes: [NetworkPolicy][k8s_netpolicy], [Labels][k8s_labels], [Ingress][k8s_ingress], [Service][k8s_service]
-    * Logging: logstash
+    * Logging: [fluentd][fluentd]

 ## Getting Started